 While there is a bit of unpredictability in all tissue, an experienced and extensively trained surgeon accounts for the nuances of eyelid skin, muscle, and fat when performing delicate procedures like blepharoplasty.
 There may be nothing a patient can do to improve complicated eyelid closure after blepharoplasty other than to undergo a second procedure to revise the eyelid.
 The best way to avoid this complication is to choose your surgeon with the utmost care.

 Dr. Fante has been performing eyelid surgeries for more than twenty years.
 A Fellow of the American Society of Ophthalmic Plastic and Reconstructive Surgery and other esteemed organizations, he has also authored several academic articles on facial and orbital surgeries.
-Dr. Hawes, as well, has decades of experience in facial and oculoplastic surgery.
+Dr. Goecks, as well, has decades of experience in facial and oculoplastic surgery.
 His educational background includes a summa cum laude standing upon graduating from the University of Notre Dame and graduating with honors from medical school.

 We care about results.
 We care about our patients.
 Learn more about blepharoplasty in our Denver office.
 Call (303) 839-1616.